 - “The Dogma Within?
 Examining Religious Bias in Private Title VII Claims.”
 2021.
 Journal of Empirical Legal Studies 18(4): 742-764 (with Devan N. Patel and Matthew E.K.
 Hall).
 Examining an original dataset of private discrimination claims, we debunk the popular belief that judges’ religions cause them to decide cases in a distinctive way.

 - “Eyecite: A Tool for Parsing Legal Citations.”
 2021.
 Journal of Open Source Software 6(66): 3617 (with Jack Cushman and Michael Lissner).
-We open-source a highly-performant engine for the analysis of legal citations, trained and deployed on the datasets of the Free Law Project and the Caselaw Access Project.
+We open-source a highly performant engine for the analysis of legal citations, trained and deployed on the datasets of the Free Law Project and the Caselaw Access Project.

 - “Hallucination-Free?
 Assessing the Reliability of Leading AI Legal Research Tools.” (with Varun Magesh, Faiz Surani, Mirac Suzgun, Christopher D. Manning, and Daniel E. Ho).
 We demonstrate the distinctive challenges that retrieval-agumented generation (RAG) faces in the legal domain, stressing the need for transparent benchmarking of commercially available legal AI products.